 Money & Collectibles

-As Death defeats enemies, break pots, and sells old equipment he will obtain money, which can then be used to "Train" and learn new skills.
+As Death defeats enemies, break pots, and sells old equipment he will obtain Gilt, which can then be used to "Train" and learn new skills or buy other equipment.

-Additionally, there are three types of Stonebites, which are blue stones hidden throughout the world.
-These can be traded to the character Blackroot, in groups of three, in exchange for various permanent statistic upgrades.
+- Stonebites - blue stones hidden throughout the world which can be traded to the character Blackroot, in groups of three, in exchange for various permanent statistic upgrades.